 Increased incidences of gut permeability and leaky gut occur in kidney disease.
 This can also increase the production of toxic bacteria further fueling inflammation.

-Some cranberry juices are high in potassium and sugar.
+Some cranberry juices are high in potassium and sugar, depending on what is added to it.
 It is best to get one that has no sugar added and is 100 percent juice.

 Coconut Water